jgrh/lerret/README.md

 * `copy` (optional)
     * `filename` (optional, default: the source image's filename) - The filename to use when copying the image to the target location.

-#### jade
+#### pug

-The `jade` plugin may be used to render [Jade](http://jade-lang.com) templates to HTML.
+The `pug` plugin may be used to render [Pug](https://pugjs.com) templates to HTML.
 The plugin expects three templates to exist: a home page template, an album template and an image template.

 The home page template is rendered once.
 It is provided with a context containing the following keys.